kermitt2/pdf2xml/Readme.md

 ## pdf2xml

-This is a modified version of pdf2xml available at http://sourceforge.net/projects/pdf2xml developed by XRCE (Herv� D�jean, Sophie Andrieu, Jean-Yves Vion-Dury, Emmanuel Giguet).
+This is a modified version of pdf2xml available at http://sourceforge.net/projects/pdf2xml developed by XRCE (Hérve Déjean, Sophie Andrieu, Jean-Yves Vion-Dury, Emmanuel Giguet).

 This following modifications have been made:

-- encode URI (using ```xmlURIEscape``` from libxml2) for the @href attribute content to avoid blocking XML wellformedness issues.
+- encode URI (using `xmlURIEscape` from libxml2) for the @href attribute content to avoid blocking XML wellformedness issues.
 From our experiments, this problem happens in average for 2-3 scholar PDF out of one thousand.

-- output coordinates attributes for the BLOCK elements when the ```-block``` option is selected,
+- output coordinates attributes for the BLOCK elements when the `-block` option is selected,

-- add a parameter ```-readingOrder``` which re-order the blocks following the reading order when the -block option is selected.
+- add a parameter `-readingOrder` which re-order the blocks following the reading order when the -block option is selected.
 By default in pdf2xml, the elements follow the PDF content stream (the so-called _raw order_).
 In pdf2txt from xpdf, several text flow orders are available including the raw order and the reading order.
 Note that, with this modification and this new option, only the blocks are re-ordered.

 From our experiments, the raw order can diverge quite significantly from the order of elements according to the visual/reading layout in 2-4% of scholar PDF (e.g. title element is introduced at the end of the page element, while visually present at the top of the page), and minor changes can be present in up to 100% of PDF for some scientific publishers (e.g. headnote introduced at the end of the page content).
 This additional mode can be thus quite useful for information/structure extraction applications exploiting pdf2xml output.